 Definition of pulpit in English:

-1A raised enclosed platform in a church or chapel from which the preacher delivers a sermon: many ministers delivered political guidance from their pulpits
+1A raised platform or lectern in a church or chapel from which the preacher delivers a sermon.

 - The gay rights movement is uncomfortable with that tack, a skepticism bred from years of anti-gay sermons being delivered from pulpits across the country.